 Economic damages, also known as special damages, are damages with a specific dollar amount as defined by the Nebraska statute.
 These damages include:

 There are no punitive or exemplary damages in Nebraska that are meant to punish the at-fault party.
 That is because, in Nebraska, punitive damages are unconstitutional and cannot be recovered under Nebraska state law claims.

-Calculating General Damages
+Calculating Pain and Suffering Damages

 There is no universal formula for calculating general damages in car accident claims.
 Many lawyers take the position that these damages are whatever a jury will award in any particular car accident claim.
 However, while there is no universal formula, there are methodologies that lawyers use to determine how non-economic damages are calculated.